Madaripur-2: Elections in the 2010s

 Shajahan Khan was re-elected unopposed in the 2014 general election after opposition parties withdrew their candidacies in a boycott of the election.

 Elections in the 2000s

 Elections in the 1990s

-Abdur Razzak stood for two seats in the 1991 general election: Madaripur-2 and Shariatpur-3.
+Abdur Razzaq stood for two seats in the 1991 general election: Madaripur-2 and Shariatpur-3.
 After winning both, he chose to represent Shariatpur-3 and quit Madaripur-2, triggering a by-election in it.
 Shajahan Khan of the Awami League was elected in a September 1991 by-election.